-For 2019, the Compensation Committee again granted RSUs with 50% vesting based on time and 50% vesting based on performance (at target), whereby (a) 50% vest based on TSR for the Company's common stock relative to the Company's peers during a three year period, and (b) 50% vest based on the Company's EBITDA growth during a three year period.
-The 2019 Compensation Peer Group includes: Aerojet Rocketdyne Holdings Inc., Comtech Telecommunications Corp., Cubic Corporation, Ducommun, Inc., Mantech International Corp., Mercury Systems, Inc., Vectrus, Inc., and VSE Corporation.
-The Compensation Committee granted RSUs to the named executive officers in 2019 as set forth in the table below.
+For 2020, the Compensation Committee again granted RSUs with 50% vesting ratably on each of the first five (5) anniversaries of the date of grant and 50% vesting based on performance measured by the Company's Adjusted EBITDA growth during a five-year period, with 33.3% vesting for every 10% growth in Adjusted EBITDA.
+The 2020 Compensation Peer Group includes: Aerojet Rocketdyne Holdings Inc., Comtech Telecommunications Corp., Cubic Corporation, Ducommun, Inc., Mantech International Corp., Mercury Systems, Inc., Vectrus, Inc., and VSE Corporation.
+The Compensation Committee granted RSUs to the named executive officers in 2020 as set forth in the table below.